msdavid/fiji/README.md

         ```env
         # backend/.env
         GOOGLE_CLOUD_PROJECT=YOUR_GCP_PROJECT_ID
+        # Optional: If you need to specify the storage bucket for the backend Admin SDK
+        # FIREBASE_STORAGE_BUCKET=your-project-id.appspot.com
         ```
+        *Note: The Firebase Admin SDK (used in the backend) can usually auto-discover the default Storage bucket associated with the project if `GOOGLE_CLOUD_PROJECT` is set and ADC is configured.
+Explicitly setting `FIREBASE_STORAGE_BUCKET` might be needed in some complex scenarios or if using a non-default bucket.*

 4.  **Set up Python Virtual Environment and Install Dependencies using `uv`:**
     *   Ensure `uv` is installed (`pip install uv`).